 A new Boston office expands the firm's ability to serve clients throughout and beyond New England.
 The Boston office continues to ascend the list of the Boston Business Journal's "Area's 100 Largest Law Firms."

-105 attorneys and 85 staff members in five offices honor the firm's sesquicentennial with the "150 Project," a broad-reaching community service initiative where donations of time, money, or property - in increments of 150 - were facilitated and recognized by attorneys and staff for causes ranging from combating hunger to improving the environment.
+One hundred five attorneys and 85 staff members in five offices honor the firm's sesquicentennial with the 150 Project, a broad-reaching community service initiative in which donations of time, money, or property — in increments of 150 — are facilitated and recognized by attorneys and staff for causes ranging from combating hunger to improving the environment.

-The firm combines with Friedman Gaythwaite Wolf, a litigation and trial boutique law firm, deepening the firm's trial experience and broadening its national client base.
+The firm combines with Friedman Gaythwaite Wolf, a litigation and trial boutique law firm, deepening its trial experience and broadening its national client base.

-The firm unveils its new brand and logo, reflecting an evolution of the brand and renewing its commitment to timeless values.
+The firm unveils its new brand and logo, reflecting an evolution of the brand and a renewed commitment to timeless values.